nuxeo/nuxeo/nuxeo-distribution/nuxeo-distribution-cap-gatling-tests/README.md

 This simulation remove all documents, users and group from the Nuxeo instance, also delete the data in redis.

-# Launching
+# Executing bench

+To run a gatling test you need to use explicitely the `bench` maven profile.
+There is also a `perf` profile that can be added to start with a tuned the Nuxeo instance.

 ## All in one

-Setup a Nuxeo instance, get data, inject data into Redis, run all the simulations.
+Setup a Nuxeo instance, get data, inject data into Redis, run all the simulations and stop Nuxeo.
 WARNING this will flush (ERASE) the Redis database 7.

-    mvn -nsu integration-test -Pbench
+    mvn -nsu verify -Pbench

+You can use `integration-test` instead of verify to keep the Nuxeo instance running.

 Default options: see below